cxhernandez/molencoder/README.md

 Add `--cuda` flag to enable CUDA.
 Add `--cont` to continue training a model from a checkpoint file.

+## Pre-Trained Model

+A pre-trained reference model is available in the `ref/` directory.
+Currently, it performs with ~98% accuracy on the validation set after 100 epochs of training.
+However, if you succeed at training a better model, feel free to submit a pull request!

 ## TODO

 - [x] Implement encoder